 Throughout the school year there are numerous school events which parents are invited to attend including, quiz nights, drinks parties, Christmas concerts, fairs, sports day, plays and a myriad of other events, which are all great opportunities to meet other boarding parents.

-Mrs Bedford and her team are very happy to meet with parents at anytime.
+The boarding team are very happy to meet with parents at anytime.